 I now collect all the excerpts translated to English and posted so far at the Man of Roma.
 Each posted excerpt forms a chapter with a link to the English post and its discussion.

-As regards my English translation it is a work in progress and, what can I say, I’m no English mother tongue, it says it all.
+As for the English translation, it is a work in progress since MoR is no English mother tongue.

 These memoirs offer a lively cross-section of the cultural Roman life spanning from the first half of 1800, the time of Calcagni’s grandfather, Count Filippo Calcagni, until the All Saints’ day of 1947, when Carlo finished writing his memoirs.